mmbman/Katagiri/annotated-fukanzazengi.md

    - [“Zazen: Entry to the Buddha Dharma”](1987-03-07-Zazen-Entry-to-the-Buddha-Dharma)
    - [“Principles of Practice, Talk 1: The Purpose of Practice”](1986-03-19-Principles-of-Practice-Talk-1)
    - [“Principles of Practice, Talk 2: Bodhicitta”](1986-03-20-Principles-of-Practice-Talk-2)
-- “A quiet room is suitable” is discussed as “arrangement of the sensory system” in [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 1”](1979-06-09-Fukanzazengi-Talk-1) at [36:23](1979-06-09-Fukanzazengi-Talk-1#3623), and in the rest of the series, along with additional details from *Shōbōgenzō Zazengi* (which is distinct from *Fukan Zazengi*).
+- “A quiet room is suitable” is discussed as “arrangement of the sensory system” in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1”](1979-06-09-Fukanzazengi-Talk-1) at [36:23](1979-06-09-Fukanzazengi-Talk-1#3623), and in the rest of the series, along with additional details from *Shōbōgenzō Zazengi* (which is distinct from *Fukan Zazengi*).

 > Eat and drink moderately.

-- “Eat and drink moderately” (and also “breathe gently through your nose”) is discussed as “arrangement of the internal organ system” or “gut system” in [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 1”](1979-06-09-Fukanzazengi-Talk-1) at [42:38](1979-06-09-Fukanzazengi-Talk-1#4238), and in the rest of the series.
+- “Eat and drink moderately” (and also “breathe gently through your nose”) is discussed as “arrangement of the internal organ system” or “gut system” in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1”](1979-06-09-Fukanzazengi-Talk-1) at [42:38](1979-06-09-Fukanzazengi-Talk-1#4238), and in the rest of the series.

 > Put aside all involvements and suspend all affairs.

-- “Cast aside all involvements; cease all affairs” is discussed as “arrangement of circumstances” in [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 1” (34:20)](1979-06-09-Fukanzazengi-Talk-1#3420) and in the rest of the series.
+- “Cast aside all involvements; cease all affairs” is discussed as “arrangement of circumstances” in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1” (34:20)](1979-06-09-Fukanzazengi-Talk-1#3420) and in the rest of the series.
 - “Cease all affairs, all involvements” is discussed in [“*Blue Cliff Record* Case 40: Nan Ch’uan’s It’s Like a Dream, Talk 1”](1983-01-26-Blue-Cliff-Record-Case-40-Talk-1)
 - “Throw away all affairs” is discussed in [“Arts and Buddhism”](1983-10-29-Arts-and-Buddhism)
 - “Throw away all worldly affairs,” et cetera is discussed in [“*The Awakening of Faith* – Talk 38”](1986-05-02-Awakening-of-Faith-Talk-38)

 > Do not think "good" or "bad."
 Do not judge true or false.
 Give up the operations of mind, intellect, and consciousness; stop measuring with thoughts, ideas, and views.
 Have no designs on becoming a buddha.
 How could that be limited to sitting or lying down?

-- This is discussed as the “arrangement of the brain and nervous system” in [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 1” (44:56)](1979-06-09-Fukanzazengi-Talk-1#4456) and in the rest of the series.
+- This is discussed as the “arrangement of the brain and nervous system” in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1” (44:56)](1979-06-09-Fukanzazengi-Talk-1#4456) and in the rest of the series.
 - Here Katagiri Roshi uses the Norman Waddell and Masao Abe translation: “Do not think good or bad; do not administer pros and cons.”
 “Cease all the movements of the conscious mind, the gauging of all thoughts and views.
 Have no design on becoming a Buddha.”

 > At your sitting place, spread out a thick mat and put a cushion on it.
 Sit either in the full-lotus or half-lotus position.
 In the full-lotus position, first place your right foot on your left thigh, then your left foot on your right thigh.
 In the half-lotus, simply place your left foot on your right thigh.
 Tie your robes loosely and arrange them neatly.
 Then place your right hand on your left leg and your left hand on your right palm, thumb-tips lightly touching.
 Straighten your body and sit upright, leaning neither left nor right, neither forward nor backward.
 Align your ears with your shoulders and your nose with your navel.
 Rest the tip of your tongue against the front of the roof of your mouth, with teeth together and lips shut.

-- This is discussed as the arrangement of the “movement system” in [“Fukanzazengi: Dōgen's Universal Recommendation for Zazen – Talk 1” (39:42)](1979-06-09-Fukanzazengi-Talk-1#3942) and in the rest of the series.
+- This is discussed as the arrangement of the “movement system” in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1” (39:42)](1979-06-09-Fukanzazengi-Talk-1#3942) and in the rest of the series.

 > Always keep your eyes open, and breathe softly through your nose.